KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

        14. To unset ith bit : n = n & ~(1<<i)
        15. To toggle ith bit : n = n ^ (1<<i)
        16.  result += (1<<i); //This is used to form complete binary representation of a desired number bit by bit.
+       17.  ### Clear the right-most set bit
+          The expression n & (n-1) is used to turn off the rightmost set bit of a number n.
+This works because the bitwise expression of n-1 has all the digits flipped after the rightmost set bit of n including rightmost set bit.
+          1. n =   1 1 0 1 0 0 0
+          2. n-1 = 1 1 0 0 1 1 1
-       17. In most of the problems involving bit manipulation it is better to work bit by bit i.e., break down the problem into individual bits.
+       18. In most of the problems involving bit manipulation it is better to work bit by bit i.e., break down the problem into individual bits.
             Focus on solving the problem for a single bit position before moving on to the next.
        19. To find bitcount(Total number of setbits) :-
            1. __builtin_popcount(n) - for integers
            2. __builtin_popcountll(n) - for long long int
            3. if((a&(1<<i)) != 0) count++; (check if ith bit is set or not)
+           4. ## Brian Kernighan's algorithm
+              The idea is to consider only the set bits of an integer by turning off its rightmost set bit (after counting it), so the next iteration of the loop considers the Next Rightmost bit.
+                 ```cpp
+                 int countSetBits(int n)
+                  {
+                      int count = 0;
+                      while (n)
+                      {
+                          n = n & (n - 1);
+                          count++;
+                      }
+                      return count;
+                  }
        20. ### Bitwise operation in a range:
-           (for example to find Bitwise AND for all elements of an array between position 2 and 4) In these type of problem we will use precomputation to solve in O(1) time.
+           (for example to find Bitwise AND for all elements of an array between position 2 and 4)
+           In these type of problem we will use precomputation to solve in O(1) time.
 Store all 32 bits of n numbers in 2d array.
 Then Precompute